karima-elhachimi/euri-exercises/topics/intro/system-setup/win/system-setup-win-dev.md

 The best editor for (Javascript) development: [Visual Studio Code](https://code.visualstudio.com/)

 Although there is a csinst for visual studio code, i recommend against it.
-As all autoupdating apps should never be installed using brew, as they would be outdated.
+As all auto updating apps should never be installed using brew, as they would be outdated.
 So use the installer: https://code.visualstudio.com/

-To make it even better install the following extenstions
+To make it even better install the following extensions

 - EditorConfig for VS Code
 - ESLint